William Hoste: Notable actions

 Nelson summoned him to Cadiz in September 1805 and gave him command of the 32-gun frigate HMS Amphion.
 Sent on a diplomatic mission to Algiers, he missed the Battle of Trafalgar by a matter of days, and only learned of Nelson's death on his return in November.
 He wrote to his father – "Not to have been in it is enough to make one mad, but to have lost such a friend besides is really sufficient to almost overwhelm me" (Hoste's letters).

 A number of successes while engaged on active service in the Mediterranean over the following 18 months brought Hoste to the attention of Lord Collingwood, who sent him into the Adriatic Sea.
-Here he single-handedly conducted an aggressive campaign against enemy shipping and coastal installations, bringing coastal trade with the enemy more or less to a halt.
-By the end of 1809, Hoste and his crew had captured or sunk over 200 enemy ships.
+Here he single-handedly conducted an aggressive campaign against the ships and coastal installations of the French and their allies, bringing much of the coastal trade in the region to a halt.
+By the end of 1809, Hoste and his crew had captured or sunk over 200 ships.

 His endeavours were rewarded with command, as commodore, of a small detachment of frigates, comprising HMS Amphion, HMS Active (36 guns), HMS Volage (22 guns) and HMS Cerberus (32 guns), operations continued and by establishing a base at Lissa, now known as Vis, Hoste was able to dominate the Adriatic with just four ships.
 In March and April 1810 alone, they took or destroyed 46 vessels.

-The French and their allies became so frustrated by the disruption to their shipping that a Franco-Venetian squadron, under the command of an aggressive frigate commander named Bernard Dubourdieu, was dispatched and on 13 March 1811 they attacked Hoste's small force in what became known as the Battle of Lissa.
+The French and their allies became so frustrated by the disruption to their shipping that a Franco-Italian squadron, under the command of an aggressive frigate commander named Bernard Dubourdieu, was dispatched and on 13 March 1811 they attacked Hoste's small force in what became known as the Battle of Lissa.

 Battle of Lissa

 Dubourdieu's squadron of seven frigates and four smaller warships possessing a total of 276 guns and nearly 2,000 men significantly outnumbered Hoste with his 4 frigates mounting only 124 guns and manned by less than 900 men.
-The French officer imitated Nelson's attack at Trafalgar by sailing down on the English line from windward with his ships in two lines.
-However, signalling 'Remember Nelson' to rally his men, Hoste used his superior seamanship and gunnery to overcome the larger enemy force, with the loss of 50 men killed and 132 wounded.
-Dubourdieu was killed, one of the French frigates was driven on shore, another captured, and two of the Venetian frigates were taken.
+The French officer imitated Nelson's attack at Trafalgar by sailing down on the British line from windward with his ships in two lines.
+However, signalling 'Remember Nelson' to rally his men, Hoste used his superior seamanship and gunnery to overcome the larger Franco-Italian squadron, with the loss of 50 men killed and 132 wounded.
+Dubourdieu was killed, one of the French frigates was driven on shore and two of the Italian ships were taken.

 Hoste's signal had a profound effect on his men.
-It was universally greeted with loud cheers and Captain Hornby of the Volage wrote of it later: "Never again so long as I live shall I see so interesting or so glorious moment".
+It was universally greeted with loud cheers and Captain Phipps Hornby of Volage wrote of it later: "Never again so long as I live shall I see so interesting or so glorious moment".